graphicsdesk/spectate/template/README.md

 ### Arc

-1. In `package.json`, set `--public-url` to the S3 link `https://spectator-static-assets.s3.amazonaws.com/SLUG`, where SLUG is the package name.
+1. In `package.json`, set `--public-url` to the S3 link `https://spectator-static-assets.s3.amazonaws.com/SLUG`.

 2. Uncomment the appropriate override stylesheet in `styles.scss`.